sriemer/fix-linux-mouse/README.md

 ## License

+Author: **Sebastian Parschauer**

+This document has been created with the help of SUSE colleagues.
+Furthermore, this work is subject to continuous improvements. **All contributions are welcome.** Please just open issues on GitHub to start the discussion.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">
   <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" />
 </a> This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">